Unusual hobbies: Fire Walking

 Now, before you think that you can stand in the remains of a recent bonfire, wait just a minute – you can't.
 If you do, you will be very badly burned.
 To make it safely across the hot coals, you have to walk quickly.
 When the participant walks briskly, the feet are not on the coals for very long before they lift up after each step.
 The amount of time that the skin is in contact with the surface is not long enough for the heat to reach the skin because of the insulating ash and the poor conductivity of the carbon.

-Now that you understand how it works, walking across a bed of hot coals doesn't sound so scary.
-You might even be thinking of some unusual Christmas gift ideas for those friends that need a little push.
-Exciting activity days can be a good way of just spending time with friends too.
-Best of all, after you overcome your fear of fire, fears of things such as success, commitment and your own potential will seem much smaller.
+Now that you understand how it works, walking across a bed of hot coals doesn’t sound so scary.
+Doing something as interesting and social as firewalking (in a safe environment where people know exactly what they’re doing) can be a good way of just spending time with friends too.
+Best of all, overcoming your fear of fire can help you look at yourself in a whole new light.